harplife/zettelkasten/study_LearnOpenGL.md

 - Finally, the coordinates are mapped to Screen Space, where the Clip Coordinates are transformed to the range defined by `glViewport` (the window size).

 ### Projection
 - Projection is a general term that refers to the process of mapping 3D points in a space onto a 2D plane.
+The simplest

 ## Camera